Edwin Siu: Early life and career

 Finding little success in mainland and missing his family, Siu returned to Hong Kong in 2008 to sign with TVB as an actor.
 Starting with minor supporting roles he eventually climbed to lead roles at TVB.
 In 2012, he starred in the TV drama Daddy Good Deeds playing the character "Yip Kwai" with an image that subverted from his early career.
 The role brought him his first TVB acting nomination as a supporting actor.
 In response to his role, Siu remarked that “It was too easy for me to succeed in the past, then I became arrogant.
 I often lost my temper when I felt unhappy with some small thing.
 But now I knew that rather to have a sudden rise in life, I prefer to work hard step-by-step.
 I was fortunately to have this opportunity to reintroduce my image to the public.”
 In addition to his role on Daddy Good Deeds, he also sang the drama‘a theme song, which was well received.

 In 2013, Siu starred as the lead actor, co-leading with Ruco Chan in the TVB drama Brother's Keeper.
 His character "Law Wai-son" brought him further recognition as an actor.
 After the success of Brother's Keeper, Siu was given more opportunities as a lead actor.

 Personal life

 Siu is good friends with actors Wayne Lai, Raymond Cho, Raymond Wong and Power Chan.
 The five together have starred in TVB dramas The Confidant and Overachievers.

 In 2014, Siu began dating Madam Cutie On Duty co-star Priscilla Wong.
 At the 2018 TVB Anniversary Awards, the couple announced that they had got married earlier that year.
+His wife suffered a miscarriage but later gave birth to a child in March 2025.